Luodian/Otter/README.md

 # PET-VLM

+## Original LAVIS

+if something goes wrong, please checkout to `original_lavis` branch to conduct test.
+Some errors actually exist in original lavis repo.

 ## Overview

 PET-VLM project aims to finetune a Large Visual Language Model (VLM) on downstream tasks.
 We use the OpenFlamingo-9B using a CLIP ViT-Large vision encoder and a LLaMA-7B language model.
 We finetune the VLM on VQA and COCO dataset.